GluuFederation/docs-ce-prod/docs/source/admin-guide/cors.md

     </filter-mapping>
 ```

-## Configuring CORS Filter in oxTrust UI
+## Configuring CORS

-CORS can be configured with ease using Gluu CE oxTrust UI.
-Below are the steps
+CORS can be configured in oxTrust.
+Follow these steps:

-1. Login to oxTrust UI
+1. Login to oxTrust
-2. Click on `Configuration`
-3. Click on `JSON Configuration`
+1. Navigate to `Configuration` > `JSON Configuration` > `oxAuth Configuration`
-4. Click the `oxAuth Configuration` tab and scroll down to find `corsConfigurationFilters`
+1. Scroll down to find `corsConfigurationFilters`
-5. If `corsConfigurationFilters` is hidden or collapsed, click on the arrow to be expand.
+1. If `corsConfigurationFilters` is hidden or collapsed, click the arrow to expand.

     ![cors enable](../img/admin-guide/cors/cors-enable.png)

-6. This will bring up the cors Configuration Filters parameters, as depicted below
+1. This will display the CORS Configuration Filters parameters, as shown below:

     ![cors](../img/admin-guide/cors/cors.png)

+1. Defined and configure the parameters
-7. Once all the parameters are defined and configured, click on the `save` button at the end of the page.
+1. Click `save` at the bottom of the page.

 ### Parameters supported by CORS Filters